yuv418/lightvideo/docs/VAAPI.md

 ## Debugging

 Follow the instructions in `Debugging.md` to obtain a `test.h264` bitstream.
+The `test.h264` file referenced there can be used in conjunction with the `ccdec` utility in `cros-codecs` to test whether or not the `cros-codecs` library is unable to decode the bitstream or whether there is an issue in how we invoke the `cros-codecs` library.

 The following script uses `ccdec` to output a sequence of decoded NV12 frames from the original `test.h264` bitstream: